riptusk331/rysftp/README.md

 This is my first attempt at an SFTP client.
 It's current state should be considered alpha, and full of bugs.
 It barely works, and it still needs to be documented and more thoroughly tested.
 DON'T USE THIS RIGHT NOW.
 I've only published this package for testing, and to share with a few people.

 RySftp is essentially a wrapper around some of the tried and true [paramiko](http://www.paramiko.org/) package's features, that aims to make SFTP usage in python quick and easy.
 The connection resource is managed via a context manager, accessed using with statements.
-RySftp also implements multithreaded upload and downloads over a single connection, dramataically improving transfer rates on large #s of files.
+RySftp also implements multithreaded upload and downloads over a single connection, dramatically improving transfer rates on large #s of files.

 RySftp automatically searches for the below environment variables for connection information: